 I belong to three groups.
-Two are active and focus on writing support and one is on an as-needed basis for the business of writing questions.
+Two are active and focus on the craft of writing and one is an as-needed group for questions surrounding the business of writing .

 The group that focuses on the craft starts with five minutes dedicated to a writing prompt.
-One author chooses a prompt either from a list or creates one and reads it to rest of the group.
+One author chooses a prompt either from a list of about 100 different starting points or creates one and shares it with the the group.
 We have five minutes to write whatever comes to mind.
 Not only is it fun, but the exercise helps empty and organize that grey-matter mess we call the writer's brain.

 I was emptying out my junk drawer - the exterior physical one - and came across responses to prompts from past meetings.
-For fun, I decided to share them with you so I can toss out the papers from one junk drawer while preserving the fruits of the other.
+For fun, I've decided to share them with you so I can toss out the papers from the exterior junk drawer while preserving the fruits of the interior one.

 The prompts are in bold and are set apart from responses which follow.